jdanil/libyear/README.md

 `libyear` offers a package-manager-agnostic tool to measure dependency freshness for Node.js environments.

-On top of the most commonly referenced "dependency drift" fitness function, `libyear` tracks additional metrics like "pulse".
+On top of the most commonly referenced "dependency drift" fitness function, `libyear` tracks additional metrics like "pulse" and "releases".
 "drift" is useful as a guideline to determine when dependencies should be updated.
 "pulse" is useful for identifying dependencies that may no longer be maintained.
+"releases" is an alternate measure of "drift" based on discrete versions rather than time.

 Each metric can be configured with a threshold.
 If configured, a breach of the threshold will exit the process with a failure code.
 This may be used in CI as a quality gate.

+If dependencies are already up-to-date, `libyear` tracks upcoming versions of dependencies, providing timely notice to prepare for stable releases.

 ## Usage